 - 575 – 659: Below Average

 - 300 – 574: Poor

-With a “good” credit score, you have a good chance of qualifying for a loan or credit facility, however, you may be not be offered the lowest interest rate.
+With a “good” credit score, you can qualify for a loan or credit facility; however, you may not be offered the lowest interest rate.

-As your credit score increases beyond the “good” range and moves up, creditors view you more favourably and consider you to be a low-risk borrower.
+As your credit score increases beyond the “good” range and moves up, creditors view you more favourably and consider you a low-risk borrower.

 With an “excellent” credit score, you are more likely to qualify for the best rates available.